 The final step to planning an intervention is to make sure there is a bed available in a reliable, trustworthy rehabilitation facility so the addicted person can immediately enter treatment.

-According to the National Institute on Drug Abuse, addiction is defined as “a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
-If an individual is addicted to any substance and has indicated she does not wish to seek treatment, it may be time for an intervention.
+According to the National Institute on Drug Abuse, addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.2 If an individual is unable to control his drug problem and has stated he does not wish to seek treatment, it may be time for an intervention.

-Any time an individual is suffering from addiction and either does not understand she is addicted or does not seem to care about herself enough to seek help on her own, it is possible an intervention may help.
+Any time an individual is suffering from addiction and either does not understand he is addicted or does not seem to care about herself enough to seek help on his own, it is possible an intervention may help.
+More often than not, addiction is directly connected to an ongoing mental health condition.

-It is important to remember that many individuals, as many as six in 10 according to the National Institute of Drug Abuse, suffer from dual diagnoses.
-This means that the afflicted individual may be self-medicating for more severe, root psychological issues that are leading her to abuse drugs and alcohol.
-She honestly believes she is not medicating herself rather than abusing these substances.
-An intervention can help her see that other help is available.
+This means that the afflicted individual may be self-medicating for more severe, root psychological issues that are leading his to abuse drugs and alcohol.
+He honestly may not understand that he is self-medicating; he may think he’s just getting the next high.
+An intervention can help him see that other forms of help are available.

 What Are the Success Rates of Interventions?

-Statistics are wonderful when it comes to deciding insurance premiums or other non-life threatening aspects of the human condition.
-Success rates for interventions, because the entire process is so personal, are harder to gauge.
-While studies show a high percentage of success convincing an addicted person to enter treatment immediately, if the individual is over the age of 18, he or she can check themselves out of rehab almost immediately upon getting there.
+Because the entire process is so individual, so personal, success rates for interventions are difficult to gauge.
+Studies indicate great success convincing an addicted person to enter treatment immediately.
+But if the individual is over the age of 18, he or she can check out of rehab almost immediately upon getting there.

-Because the discharge records of individuals seeking medical or psychological care are strictly confidential, there is not a reliable means to track how many discharges are premature or whether the person was admitted due to an intervention in the first place.
-There are many benefits to holding an intervention even if the intervention does not result in the addict immediately seeking the care he or she needs, however.
+So ultimately, success is difficult to track.
+Discharge records of individuals seeking medical or psychological care are strictly confidential.
+There is no reliable way to track how many discharges are premature or whether the person was admitted due to an intervention in the first place.
+Even so, there are many benefits to holding an intervention, even if the individual does not immediately seek the care he needs.

 What if the Intervention Is Unsuccessful?

-The most impactful moment of an intervention can often be the addict’s realization that his or her loved ones will no longer facilitate the addiction.
-There are many addicts who claim to want to get help in order to manipulate and facilitate others into helping him or her maintain the addiction.
+The most impactful moment of an intervention can often be the afflicted person’s realization that his or her loved ones will no longer facilitate the addiction.
+There are many people struggling with addiction who claim to want to get treatment only as a means of manipulating others into helping them maintain the addiction.

-- Promising to enter rehab if he is provided with money or a place to stay “for a while”
+- Promises to enter rehab if he is provided with money or a place to stay “for a while”

-- Entering rehab as part of a criminal conviction, but only going through the motions
+- Enters rehab as part of a criminal conviction, but only goes through the motions

-- Using manipulation to convince others he wants to seek help, but fails to follow through
+- Uses manipulation to convince friends and family of his desire for help, then fails to follow through

 - Drug and alcohol abuse education

-- A deeper understanding of the commitment family members and friends need to have to help their loved one
+- A deeper understanding of the commitment family members and friends need to help their loved one

-- Gaining knowledge of neighborhood and community resources for the family members and friends of addicts, such as Al Anon for teens and adults
+- Gaining knowledge of neighborhood and community resources for the family members and friends of addicts

-- A greater sense of unity among the family and friends of the addict as they become united in their desires to see their loved one become well
+- A greater sense of unity among those participating in their desire to see their loved one become well